Sn0wEmpress/hakim-elysia/README.md

 - 📦 Environment variable support via dotenv
 - 📜 API validation with TypeScript

+## Prerequisites
+Before you begin, ensure that you have the following installed:

+- Bun
+- MongoDB account and connection URI

 ## How to install
 1. Clone the project:
 git clone https://github.com/Sn0wEmpress/hakim-elysia.git